 If you are wondering why ‘Robin Hood’ and not some other historical figure, it’s probably because Barry has been ‘robbing’ his rich opponents for years, but instead of using the bow and arrow, he uses his intellect and superior skills.

 Are there any funny poker nicknames?

 Yes, there are quite a few funny poker nicknames.
 Some of them are self-evident, some of them not so much unless you know the story behind them.

 For example, the origin of Chris Ferguson’s nickname is not hard to guess.
 His long hair, coupled with his calm, composed, and almost unnoticeable presence at the tables have inspired poker fans to dub him ‘Jesus.’

-He was also one of the founding fathers of the doomed Full Tilt Poker, which previously served USA-based players.
+He was also one of the founding fathers of the doomed Full Tilt Poker, which previously served American online poker players.
 Ferguson has made no formal apology to affected players and has largely remained unseen since the collapse of the former online poker powerhouse.

 Humberto “The Shark” Brenes